Evidence-Based Hospital Design

 Many of Lurie Children's key design decisions reflect evidence-based design features intended to improve care for children.
 Our team reviewed the growing body of evidence that shows that hospital design impacts patient stress, patient and staff safety, staff effectiveness and care quality in order to determine which features to incorporate into the design of Lurie Children’s.
 Some examples include:

-- All private inpatient rooms to reduce infection
+- All private inpatient rooms to reduce infection and promote healing

 - Acuity adaptable rooms in the Regenstein Cardiac Care Unit to eliminate transfers to another unit when a patient’s condition changes